 Consider adding an ottoman to your chair for a well-deserved footrest and added comfort.
-Additionally, a breastfeeding pillow – though more often used for nursing – can be helpful as extra support for your back or arms while pumping.
+Additionally, a breastfeeding pillow – though more often used for nursing – can be helpful as extra support for your back or arms while sitting and pumping.
 Be sure not to lean too far back, though, to avoid potential backflow as you’re pumping.

 Pumping While Standing

 Standing while you’re pumping can sometimes provide a bit of additional flexibility – or simply allow you to stretch your legs and move in place during your pumping sessions.
 Try to keep your shoulders straight and don’t bend over too far, so you can avoid spilling any of the pumped milk that you’ve worked so hard for.

 Although not technically a position, hands-free pumping is an excellent option for busy and/or working parents because of the added flexibility that allows for convenient multitasking while pumping.
 Whether you’ll be pumping at home, at work, on the go or while traveling, having a personal use breast pump that can be used hands-free and a pumping bra designed to support flexible hands-free pumping can make all the difference.

 Having extra freedom and free hands while pumping often means being able to answer emails, scroll through your newsfeed, read a book, toss in a load of laundry, change a diaper, take a phone call, or focus on other tasks during your pumping sessions – and what new parent doesn’t want to save precious time while continuing to provide nutrient-rich liquid gold for their little one?